krenalis/krenalis/doc/src/developers/file.md

 ### About the Connector

-The `chichi.FileInfo` type describes information about the file connector:
+The `FileInfo` type describes information about the file connector:

 - `Name`: short name, typically the name of the file type.
 For example, "Excel", "CSV", "Parquet", etc.